 Google Fi: A cell service like no others

-Fi is Google’s mobile virtual network that delivers talk, text, and data by leveraging both Wi-Fi — it has more than 2 million hotspots worldwide — and cellular networks.
+Fi is Google’s mobile virtual network that delivers talk, text, and data by leveraging Wi-Fi — it has more than 2 million hotspots worldwide — and cellular networks.

-In the U.S. Google Fi uses the cell service of Sprint, T-Mobile and U.S Cellular.
+In the U.S., Google Fi uses the cell service of Sprint, T-Mobile, and U.S Cellular.
 That means it has the coverage of all those carriers combined.
-In the area with overlaps, Google says your Fi-specific phone will automatically switch to one with the strongest signal.
+Google says your Fi-specific phone will automatically switch to one with the strongest signal in the area with overlaps.

 Internationally, Google Fi piggybacks on major local carriers.
-As a user, you only deal with Google, however, and your phone will always show Fi Network.
+However, as a user, you only deal with Google, and your phone will always show Fi Network.

 The quick breakdown of the Fi service

 No contract: You can sign up and cancel anytime.
-Talk, text, and data available in more than 170 countries around the world.
-Virtually all countries I’ve been to and would like to visit are on the list.
+Talk, text, and data are available in more than 170 countries around the world.
+Virtually all countries I’I’veeen to and would like to visit are on the list.

 Flat service cost: For $20/month, you get unlimited talk (within the U.S) and unlimited text (within the U.S. and internationally).
 Any additional line will cost just $15/month.
 By the way, you need to be 18 to get a Fi plan or 13 to be part of a family plan.

-International cellular talk: While roaming outside of the U.S, talk (including calls to a number inside the U.S.) generally costs $.20 per minute for both incoming and outgoing calls.
-It’s the same when you call other countries while being inside the U.S.
+International cellular talk: While roaming outside of the U.S, talk (including calls to a number inside the U.S.) generally costs $.20 per minute for incoming and outgoing calls.
+ItIt’she same when you call other countries while being inside the U.S.

 International Wi-Fi talk: This shares the same rate as Google Voice: Always free when calling a number inside the States.
 Calls to other countries cost somewhere between $.01 to $.20/minute.